Aulus Caecina Severus: German wars

 The following year (15 AD) Caecina was involved in the campaign against Arminius, the leader of the Germans who had famously defeated Publius Quinctilius Varus at the Battle of the Teutoburg Forest and destroyed three legions, not including a large number of auxiliaries and camp followers.
 Germanicus, who first proceeded to attack the Chatti, left him in command of four legions on the Rhine.
 Caecina was soon forced to turn back a Cherusci advance.
 He then followed this up with a successful battle against the Marsi.
 Hearing that Arminius had gathered together a large coalition of forces, Germanicus sent Caecina with forty cohorts towards the Ems as a diversionary tactic, ravaging the countryside as he marched.
 Rejoining Germanicus, they pushed towards the Teutoburg Forest.
 Caecina was sent in advance to scout the route, as well as build bridges and causeways so that the army could cross the numerous areas of marshland.

 After fighting an indecisive battle with Arminius, Germanicus ordered Caecina to take his original forces and march back to the Rhine.
 Arriving at a spot referred to as Pontes Longi, or "long causeways," and finding it impassable, Caecina began repairs to the causeways so that he could continue his march towards the Rhine.
-However, he was attacked by Arminius and just managed to hold him off when night fell.
+However, he was attacked by Arminius who just managed to hold him off when night fell.
 The next day, the two armies joined in battle again.
 The Roman legions became separated and were again almost defeated.
 Caecina, trying to hold the front line against the Germans, had his horse killed under him, and he only survived due to the timely intervention of the First Legion.
-When Caecina saw many of the Germans turning from the fighting to plunder the baggage carts and pack mules, he gave orders for the baggage to be abandoned.
+When Caecina saw many of the Germans turning from fighting to plundering the baggage carts and pack mules, he gave orders for the baggage to be abandoned.
 This was the key reason the First and Twentieth legions were able to withdraw and rejoin the Fifth and Twenty-First legions on dry land by nightfall.

 During the night a rumour spread that the Germans had broken into the camp, causing the troops to rush the gates in an attempt to escape.
 Caecina, unsuccessful in attempting to convince the soldiers that there was no attack underway, was forced to throw himself on the ground under the gateway to persuade the soldiers to stop and listen.